awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-retirement.md

 1. Open the Amazon EC2 console\.

 1. In the navigation pane, choose **EC2 Dashboard**\.
-Under **Scheduled Events**, you can see the events associated with your Amazon EC2 instances and volumes, organized by region\.
+Under **Scheduled Events**, you can see the events associated with your Amazon EC2 instances and volumes, organized by Region\.
 ![\[Scheduled events\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/sched-events-instance.png)

-1. If you have an instance with a scheduled event listed, select its link below the region name to go to the **Events** page\.
+1. If you have an instance with a scheduled event listed, select its link below the Region name to go to the **Events** page\.

 1. The **Events** page lists all resources with events associated with them\.
 To view instances that are scheduled for retirement, select **Instance resources** from the first filter list, and then **Instance stop or retirement** from the second filter list\.